Knowing that we had to get the best bang for our buck, we considered three different approaches to investing in improvements for people on bikes.

 Note that under all scenarios it was assumed that improvement projects already planned for people on bikes would go ahead.

 Investment option 1: Invest area by area

 Invest most of the available funding into one or two areas at a time, starting with areas where there is the most potential to get people riding to work and education.
 In each investment area we would continuously upgrade priority cycleways that connect to work and education activities until a comprehensive network is completed.
 Cycleways would be provided on busy roads, quieter roads and through parks.
-The draft Cycle Plan map shows the investment areas we identified.

 Why we chose it